lsobremonte/lsobremonte.github.io/_posts/2024-07-08-chatGPT-prompts.md

 <summary>Brainstorming Prompts</summary>

 <p><b>Brainstorm Ideas</b><br>
-Brainstorm new ideas or approaches.  prioritize ideas that are uncommon or novel for `TOPIC`
+Brainstorm new ideas or approaches.
+Prioritize ideas that are uncommon or novel for `TOPIC`.</p>

 <p><b>Create a Mind Map</b><br>
 Create a mind map.
-List out the central idea, main branches, and sub-branches for `TOPIC`
+List out the central idea, main branches, and sub-branches for `TOPIC`.</p>

 <p><b>Order of what to learn</b><br>
-I want you to act as an expert in `TOPIC` and imagine that I am a complete beginner .
-What do you think are the 10 most important concepts from this subject to start with and in which order ?  give me a brief overview of those concepts and your reasoning as to why its best to learn them in the that order.
+I want you to act as an expert in `TOPIC` and imagine that I am a complete beginner.
+What do you think are the 10 most important concepts from this subject to start with and in which order?
+Give me a brief overview of those concepts and your reasoning as to why it's best to learn them in that order.</p>

 <p><b>Build topic list using Pareto Principal</b><br>
 I want to learn `TOPIC`.
-Can you use the Pareto principal (80/20 rule), which identifies 20% of the topic that will yield me 80% of the desired results, to create a focused learning plan for me.
+Can you use the Pareto principle (80/20 rule), which identifies 20% of the topic that will yield me 80% of the desired results, to create a focused learning plan for me?</p>

 <p><b>Get Project Ideas</b><br>
 I am a beginner interested in learning `TOPIC`.
-Can you give me some beginner project ideas to help strengthen my knowledge ?
+Can you give me some beginner project ideas to help strengthen my knowledge?</p>

 </details>